$N^*$ states with hidden charm and a three-body nature: Formalism

-Note that the transition $\langle N(D\bar D^*)_{I_a};I,I_z|T|N(\bar D D^*)_{I_a};I,I_z\rangle$ requires that the scattering of the nucleon on $D\bar D^*$ converts the cluster to $D^*\bar D^*$ or $D\bar D$ in intermediate states (see Fig.~\ref{break}).
-Since our purpose is to identify the cluster with $X(3872)$ or $Z_c(3900)$ in all intermediate states, both of which are understood as states arising from $D\bar D^*-\bar D D^*$ dynamics, processes involving nucleon scattering on other intermediate states do not contribute to the formalism.
-Indeed it was shown in Refs.~\cite{MartinezTorres:2010ax,MartinezTorres:2020hus} that such considerations, in any case, lead to small contributions to the dominant process for center of mass energies below the threshold.
-We thus limit ourself to investigating the formation of three-body states below the threshold.
+requires that the scattering of the nucleon on $D\bar D^*$ converts the cluster to $D^*\bar D^*$ or $D\bar D$ in the intermediate states (see Fig.~\ref{break}).
+Since our purpose is to identify the cluster with $X(3872)$ or $Z_c(3900)$ in all intermediate states, both of which are understood as $D\bar D^*-\bar D D^*$ ``molecules'', other intermediate processes are expected to be small and are not considered in the formalism.

+Indeed it was shown in Refs.~\cite{MartinezTorres:2010ax,MartinezTorres:2020hus} that such considerations lead to small contributions to the dominant process for center of mass energies below the threshold.
+We thus limit ourselves to investigating the formation of three-body states below the threshold.
+Besides, to test the validity of the formalism, we have made explicit evaluation of the diagrams beyond FCA and confirm that such contributions are indeed negligible for the system considered in this work, at least for energies below the threshold (consistently with the findings of Ref.~\cite{MartinezTorres:2010ax}).
+Details of these calculations are given in a subsequent section.

-From the above discussions, we can say that we need to study the $ND\bar D^*$ and $N\bar D D^*$ systems where $D\bar D^*$ ($\bar D D^*$) clusters either as $X(3872)$ or $Z_c(3900)$.
+Continuing here with the discussions on the formalism, we can say that we need to study the $ND\bar D^*$ and $N\bar D D^*$ systems where $D\bar D^*$ ($\bar D D^*$) clusters either as $X(3872)$ or $Z_c(3900)$.
 Note that the interactions in the two kind of three-body systems are different.
 While one case involves a series of $ND$ and $N\bar D^*$ interactions, the other consists of $N\bar D$ and $N D^*$ interactions.
-Within the FCA to the Faddeev equations, the $T$-matrix for the $ND\bar D^*$ ($N\bar D D^*$) system is obtained from the resummation of two series which considers the rescattering of the nucleon on $D$ ($\bar D$) and $\bar D^*$ ($D^*$), as shown in Fig.~\ref{FCAseries}.
+Within the FCA to the Faddeev equations, the $T$-matrix for the $ND\bar D^*$ ($N\bar D D^*$) system is obtained from the resummation of two series which consider the rescattering of the nucleon on $D$ ($\bar D$) and $\bar D^*$ ($D^*$), as shown in Fig.~\ref{FCAseries}.
 In this way,

 where the partitions $T_1$ and $T_2$ are obtained by solving the coupled equations